background

 For chapter two, the stakes were higher.
 It had to feel like a "second album" that lives up to the first, but doesn't repeat it.
 It needed a visual story that could handle fewer but deeper sections, with more copy and more nuance.

 Noomo collaborated with Archrival and Vogue Business to design and build a WebGL-powered, story-driven page that visualizes how Gen Z shop in a world of "doom-shopping," infinite scroll, and over-engineered convenience.
-The result is a new digital universe that lives comfortably between fashion editorial, experimental web design, and social-native content.

 Why this report needed a new universe.